harvesthq/ember-shortcuts/README.md

 ## Injection

-Ember.Shortcuts, once includes, is available to you as an injected singleton on your controllers and routes as the `shortcuts` property.
+Ember.Shortcuts, once includes, is available to you as an injected singleton on your controllers, components and routes as the `shortcuts` property.

 **`this.shortcuts.disable`**
 **`this.shortcuts.enable`**